KauzClay/docs-tap/workloads/spec-reference.hbs.md

 ### <a id ="config-writer"></a> config-writer (git or registry)

-The `config-writer` resource is responsible for performing the last mile of the supply chain: persisting in an external system (registry or Git repository) the Kubernetes configuration generated throughout the supply chain.
+The `config-writer` resource is responsible for performing the last mile of the supply chain, persisting in an external system (registry or Git repository) the Kubernetes configuration generated throughout the supply chain.